squidgroup/squidSim_vignette/docs/02-sim_pop.md

 ```

-Its worth noting that these values are not *exactly* what we simulated.
+It's worth noting that these values are not *exactly* what we simulated.
 That is to be expected - simulation involves *randomly* generating data, which means that here will be stochasticity in the simulated sample, and in our estimates of the underlying parameters.
 <!--
 We can extract the parameters we used for the simulations